treyhunner/treyhunner.github.com/source/_posts/2018-03-07-multiple-assignment-improves-python-code-readability.markdown

     return value
 ```

-This might be a bit more clear (or possibly more confusing if you still don't understand that comma) but I'd prefer to see code like this:
+This might make that deep unpacking a little more obvious but I'd prefer to see this instead:

 ```python
 def most_common(items):